 Save Time by Using Google Alerts for Marketing

 SEO is time-consuming.
-Even once you publish a great article, it can take around 10 weeks to see traffic build up from backlinks.
+Even once you publish a great article, it can take up to 10 weeks to see traffic build up from backlinks.
 And that doesn’t even include the time it takes to research what’s hot in your industry right now and brainstorm new content ideas.